ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 If you are prescribed medicine it is associated with your yellow card.
 Simply go to the pharmacy (take a ticket!) and they will ask for your yellow card so they can scan it and confirm you have a prescription waiting for you.

-:link: [Email Consultation][EmailKonsultation.dk] is a easy way to get medical advice from your doctor, especially in non-emergency situations, simply by logging on and sending your doctor a message.
+:link: [Email Consultation][EmailKonsultation.dk] is an easy way to get medical advice from your doctor, especially in non-emergency situations, simply by logging on and sending your doctor a message.
 You cannot upload pictures, but you can link to them.